- Backed by the best

 At Thimble, our goal is to make business insurance policies effective and understandable.
 That’s why we offer general liability insurance policies for small business owners.

-Only need insurance for a day, week, or month?
+Only need insurance by the job or by the month?
 We’ve got you covered.
 Looking for a transparent policy to last for this year and beyond?
 We’ve got you covered, too.